|Home » Products » Reviews » The Bad

 This is where the real work took place.
 Initially Panic embedded the command line version inside the Transmit application package, but as time went on and they made money off their product, they bought a licence to the 'real thing'.

-All things considered, as all the difficult code was already written for them, it was no mean feat to tie it all together in a consistent Cocoa application.
+All things considered, as all the difficult code was already written for them, it was a mean feat to tie it all together in a consistent Cocoa application.
 Which makes it all the more astounding how they could ever fail so grandly at so trivial a scheme.

 When Cabel asked quasi-innocently if he had ever done anything to incur the wrath of Rixstep, he was told that years earlier Rixstep had submitted a long list with the above bugs and others, and that the list was summarily ignored, resulting only in software warranty tricks like 'leave the directory and come back'.
 Perhaps Cabel has now found that list again; odds are however that nothing will ever come of it.